-- 1. Dalhousie University Family Medicine: The Dr. Doug Mulholland Award for the best nonresearch and non- practice audit resident project.
+- 1. Dalhousie University Family Medicine: The Dr. Doug Mulholland Award for the best scholarly non-research project.
 The projects are judged on originality, relevance to family medicine and critical thinking. - 2.
-Dalhousie University Family Medicine: The Dr. R. Wayne Putnam Award for the best research or practice audit resident project. - 3.
+Dalhousie University Family Medicine: The Dr. R. Wayne Putnam Award for the best research project. - 3.
 Award competitions: - a.
-Faculty of Medicine Research Award Competition: up to three projects are nominated from the Department of Family Medicine - b.
-College of Family Physicians of Canada research awards for Family Medicine Residents: Up to one project is nominated from the Dalhousie University Department of Family Medicine
+Faculty of Medicine Research Award Competition: up to three projects (traditionally) are nominated from the Department of Family Medicine. - b.
+College of Family Physicians of Canada research awards for Family Medicine Residents: Up to one project is nominated from the Dalhousie University Department of Family Medicine - c.

-- c.
 The College of Family Physicians of Canada scholarly activity award.
 Up to one project is nominated from the Dalhousie University Department of Family Medicine.
-This award aims to recognize outstanding family medicine scholarship performed by a resident. - d. nominee(s) for the PBSG Family Medicine Residency Scholarship Award
+This award aims to recognize outstanding family medicine scholarship performed by a resident. - d.
+Nominee(s) for the PBSG Family Medicine Residency Scholarship Award.